rayference/pinttrs/docs/rst/usage.rst

 -----------------------------

 Pinttrs's main functionality is to provide support natural unit support to ``attrs`` classes.
-Units must be specified explicitly, *i.e.* they cannot be specified using a string representation.
+Units must be specified explicitly, *i.e.* as :class:`~pint.Unit` instances created by a unit registry.
 Therefore, the first thing you need to do is to create a Pint unit registry:

 .. doctest::